Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games: Case Study

 \subsubsection{Strategic payoff-sharing}

 In real-world negotiations, operators with smaller budgets often have weaker bargaining power and may be more vulnerable to strategic exploitation (see Section~\ref{sec:Discussion on Bargaining Power and Exploration}).
 To examine these effects, we evaluate how Winterthur's improvement changes with bargaining power, the presence of exploitation, and the co-investment ratio, a proxy for the depth of cooperation.
 We consider four scenarios (\cref{fig:winti}): a) symmetric bargaining power, no exploitation, b) symmetric bargaining power, with exploitation, c) asymmetric bargaining power, no exploitation, d) asymmetric bargaining power, with exploitation.
-In this context, asymmetric bargaining power refers to a setting in which the payoff distribution is associated with the respective investment amounts of operators.
-Exploitation indicates that the shareable payoff is generated solely from Winterthur.
-We assume that both regions adopt an identical co-investment ratio.
+In this context, asymmetric bargaining power refers to a setting in which the payoff distribution is associated with the respective investment amounts of operators (in \cref{eq:alpha}).
+Exploitation indicates that the shareable payoff is generated solely from Winterthur, which is captured in \cref{eq:epsilon_qQ} and \cref{eq:epsilon_vq} by setting~$\epsilon_\text{zurich} = 0, \epsilon_\text{winti} = 1$.
+Non-exploitation allows payoff generation in both regions, with~$\epsilon_\text{zurich} = 1, \epsilon_\text{winti} = 1$.
+We assume both regions use the same co-investment ratio.

-\paragraph{Bargaining power effects} Winterthur achieves its largest gains under symmetric bargaining with no exploitation (\cref{fig:winti_case_a}), where even low co-investment ratios deliver strong returns, mirroring the pattern in \cref{fig:co_ratio}.
+\paragraph{Bargaining power effects} Winterthur achieves its largest gains under symmetric bargaining with no exploitation (\cref{fig:winti}a), where even low co-investment ratios deliver strong returns, mirroring the pattern in \cref{fig:co_ratio}.
 In contrast, when bargaining power is asymmetric, deeper cooperation can reduce Winterthur's benefits.
-For instance, in \cref{fig:winti_case_c}, increasing the co-investment ratio from 0.47 to 0.80 raises Zurich's benefit slightly (59\% to 61\%) but lowers Winterthur's from 42\% to 35\%.
+For instance, in \cref{fig:winti}c, increasing the co-investment ratio from 0.47 to 0.80 raises Zurich's benefit slightly (59\% to 61\%) but lowers Winterthur's from 42\% to 35\%.
 This effect is absent under symmetric bargaining.